We humans are creatures of habit.

 You should communicate to your people the steps necessary to bring forth change, using a calendar to mark various benchmarks that must be reached along the way.

-For instance, if the change involves a merger, you want the combined staffs to meet each other before the transition begins.
+For instance, if the change involves a merger, you want the combined staff to meet before the transition begins.

-That means assigning people to new bosses and new departments as necessary.
-Organize an informal meet up, such as a luncheon, to allow people to meet and greet.
+That means assigning people to new bosses and departments as necessary.
+Organize an informal meet up, including a luncheon, to allow people to meet and greet.

 You can also have days marked down when the computer systems will be merged, an old office closed, a new phone system up and running, and other transitory highlights recognized.